 - Sources

-This guide compares leading platforms used across UK clinics, explains which specifications actually change client outcomes, and shows where the British Institute of Lasers range fits for teams who want strong results without inflated upkeep.
-You will also find a quick shortlist method and answers to common buying questions to make the decision easier.
+This guide compares leading platforms seen in UK clinics, looks at the specifications that genuinely affect treatment results and shows where the British Institute of Lasers range sits for teams that want strong performance without swollen upkeep.
+You will also find a quick way to shortlist machines and a few common buying questions answered plainly.

 How clinics should compare devices before buying